 Tailgating often means a long day in the sun.
 Even on cool days, it’s a good idea to help protect yourself from sunburn and dehydration.
 Be sure to apply (and reapply) sunscreen throughout the day.
-The Centers for Disease Control and Prevention also recommends wearing sunglasses and a hat.
+The CDC also recommends wearing sunglasses and a hat.
 Drink plenty of water to stay hydrated.

 4. Tackle Your Trash